Wafik El-Deiry: Research

-El-Deiry is among the top 40 most-cited researchers of the 1990s, having authored 13 papers that have been cited over 6,000 times.
-His paper, "WAF1, a potential mediator of p53 tumor suppression", which has been cited over 9,000 times according to Google Scholar, is among the top 10 most-cited papers of the 1990s.
-El-Deiry discovered the genomic DNA binding site for the tumor suppressor p53.
-Nikola Pavletich later crystallized the DNA-binding domain of p53 with the DNA binding site and showed that p53 amino acid residues involved in mutations in human cancer normally touch the DNA binding site recognized by the p53 protein.
 El-Deiry made the discoveries of the consensus binding site for p53 and the discovery of WAF1 while working with Bert Vogelstein at Johns Hopkins University. p21(WAF1) was the first mammalian cell cycle inhibitor to be discovered, and was found independently by Wade Harper and Steve Elledge as a CDK2-interacting protein p21(CIP1), Yue Xiong and David Beach as a cyclin-CDK-PCNA interacting protein (p21), and as a senescence derived inhibitor by Noda.
 Multiple CDK inhibitors have become approved as cancer therapeutics, including palbociclib, abemaciclib and ribociclib.
 In 2017, El-Deiry's group discovered a micro-RNA family that inhibits CDK4/6.
 In 2021, Dr. El-Deiry discussed the discovery of WAF1 in an interview entitled "Persistence.
 Agility.
 Cancer Research with Dr. Wafik El-Deiry" for The Medicine Mentors Podcast.

-In total, El-Deiry has >109,000 citations and an h-index of 133 according to Google Scholar.
 He was recognized through an award from the American Cancer Society in 2016.